 Having a cutting-edge employee engagement program in place makes all of these tasks easier, ensuring HR can find the best hires who can powerfully contribute to their company’s success.

-How employee engagement and HR strengthen each other (and the overall company)
+How employee engagement and HR strengthen each other – and the company

 Recruitment – employee engagement is a big perk